TEMPORARY ROAD CLOSURES:

 The Policy Team is now of the view that Maudslay Park will be counted as Great Alne's housing requirement for the purpose of the Core Strategy.

 The Parish Council remains in discussion with Phil Ward, Rural Housing Enabler at Warwickshire Community Council about affordable housing in the village.
 Phil has recently undertaken a Local Market Housing Needs Survey on behalf of the Parish Council.
 The report was discussed at the May Parish Council meeting and the Parish Council supported the recommendation to approach the landowners and carry out a financial feasability study for sites 1 & 2.

-A plan of potential sites which have been considered for a small development of affordable housing in the village can be downloaded from the right of the page.
+A plan of potential sites which have been considered for a small development of affordable housing in the village can be downloaded from the right of the page as well as both Survey reports from 2010 (Housing needs) and 2014 (Local market needs).

 E-ROAD E 5998 BETWEEN SPERNAL LANE AND COUGHTON FIELDS LANE